 With an HRA, there is no underwriting and no participation requirements.
 HRA administration fees are typically based on the size of the company and plan participation.

 The HRA plan must meet basic IRC Section 105 non-discrimination requirements to obtain favorable tax treatment.
 Benefits may be tiered according to single vs. family coverage, or based on bona-fide job criteria such as years of service, location, job description, or employee status (ex: active vs. retired).

-Currently there are no annual minimum or maximum limits on HRA plan funding.
+Currently there are no annual minimum or maximum limits on HRA plan funding, apart from the QSEHRA.

 IRC Section 213(d) sets which medical expenses are reimbursable through an HRA.
 Within this list, employers can restrict categories of expenses.

 Can employees have an HRA and an HSA or FSA?

 Yes.
 All three programs can exist alongside one another, but employers must be careful about how they work together.
 For example, with both an HSA and FSA there are special ordering ("coordination") rules to consider.